Application and Admission

 Financial aid is not available to non-degree special students.

-How can I receive more information about the Master of Science in Applied Analytics or Certificate in Applied Analytics program?
+How can I receive more information about the Master of Science in Applied Analytics program?

-For more information about the program curriculum, please contact Dr. Rober Keller, Program Director, at firstname.lastname@example.org.
-For more information about the application and admission process, please contact Megan Henderson, Director of Admission for Graduate and Postbaccalaureate Programs, at: email@example.com or 563.588.7140.
+For more information about the program curriculum, please contact Dr. Robert Keller, Program Director, at email@example.com.
+For more information about the application and admission process, please contact Megan Henderson, Director of Admission for Graduate and Professional Education Programs, at: firstname.lastname@example.org or 563.588.7140.

 How many credits are required?

-A total of 15 credits are needed to meet the course requirements for the Graduate Certificate in Applied Analytics, and a total of 30 credits are required for the Master of Science in Applied Analytics degree.
+A total of 30 credits are required for the Master of Science in Applied Analytics degree.

 What is the class format?